 The Central Grasslands, or Pampas, offer their own unique species from giant anteaters, armadillos, pampas deer and foxes, to hawks, falcons and herons to say nothing of the domesticated cows that make Argentina a source of some of the best beef in the world.

 Mar de Plata offers year round boat fishing as well as pier casting.
 Nets can be rented or bought and you may find yourself overflowing with shrimp or sardines.
 Sport fishing charters are easily found for the pursuit of sharks and dogfish.
-Bariloches's many lakes and rivers allow for guided and unguided forays into trout laden waters that provide a landscape of mountains, moraines and alpine lakes to see on your Argentina vacation.
+Bariloches's many lakes and rivers allow for guided and unguided forays into trout laden waters that provide a landscape of mountains, moraines and alpine lakes to see.

 Las Leñas is probably Argentina's best snow sport location, which is located about 450km from San Rafael in Mendoza Provence.
 It possesses over 7,500 meters of reachable ski terrain.
 With a season that runs from early June to late September it is the highest located base in the country.
 Both skiing and snowboarding are allowed and snowmobiles can be rented from the resort.
 In addition to world-class skiing, the area boasts apres-ski activities, which are hosted in true Argentine style.